ordinals/ord/docs/src/inscriptions/metadata.md

 ========

 Inscriptions may include CBOR metadata, stored as data pushes in fields with tag `5`.
-Tapscript data pushes are limited to 520 bytes.
-Metadata longer than 520 bytes may be split into multiple tag `5` fields, which will then be concatinated before decoding.
+Since data pushes are limited to 520 bytes, metadata longer than 520 bytes must be split into multiple tag `5` fields, which will then be concatinated before decoding.

 Metadata is human readable, and all metadata will be displayed to the user with